 (2) Before the date of an administrative or judicial proceeding relating to the child, including a proceeding to establish a support order to which the signatory is a party, whichever is sooner.

-(f) Following the sixty-day period referred to in subsection (e), a signed voluntary acknowledgment of parentage may be challenged in court only on the basis of fraud, duress, or material mistake of fact, with the burden of proof on the challenger.
+(e) Following the sixty-day period referred to in subsection (d), a signed voluntary acknowledgment of parentage may be challenged in court only on the basis of fraud, duress, or material mistake of fact, with the burden of proof on the challenger.
 The legal responsibilities of any signatory arising from the acknowledgment, including child support obligations, shall not be suspended during the challenge, except for good cause shown.

-(g) The courts and office of child support hearings of this State shall give full faith and credit to affidavits for the voluntary acknowledgment of parentage signed in any other state and these affidavits shall constitute legal findings of parentage subject to subsections (e) and (f).
+(f) The courts and office of child support hearings of this State shall give full faith and credit to affidavits for the voluntary acknowledgment of parentage signed in any other state and these affidavits shall constitute legal findings of parentage subject to subsections (e) and (f).

-(h) Judicial and administrative proceedings shall not be required or permitted to ratify an unchallenged acknowledgment of parentage.
+(g) Judicial and administrative proceedings shall not be required or permitted to ratify an unchallenged acknowledgment of parentage.
 A voluntary acknowledgment of parentage signed by the individuals and filed with the department of health shall be the basis for establishing and enforcing a support obligation through a judicial or administrative proceeding.

 PART V. PROCEEDING TO ADJUDICATE PARENTAGE